julianpoemp/ngx-jodit/README.md

 ## Installation

-1. Make sure that jodit is installed:
+1. Make sure that jodit@^3 is installed (v4 is still in beta and supported only with ngx-jodit >= v2, see compatibility table):
    ```
-   npm install jodit --save
+   npm install jodit@^3 --save
    ```
 2. ```
    npm install ngx-jodit --save